563rd Rescue Group

-The 563rd Rescue Group is a United States Air Force unit stationed at Davis-Monthan Air Force Base, Arizona.
+The 563rd Rescue Group (officially 563d Rescue Group) is a United States Air Force unit stationed at Davis-Monthan Air Force Base, Arizona.
 The group also controls the rescue squadrons at Nellis Air Force Base, Nevada.
 It is assigned to the 355th Wing.
 The group directs flying operations dedicated to personnel recovery and is part of Air Combat Command.
 The group was activated under its current designation at Davis-Monthan in 2003 to command rescue units in the western United States.

 The group was first activated during World War II as the 3rd Emergency Rescue Squadron at Keesler Field, Mississippi.
 After training on the Gulf Coast, the squadron moved to the Southwest Pacific Theater in the fall of 1944, and served in combat until the surrender of Japan, earning a Philippine Presidential Unit Citation.
 After the war, the squadron moved to Japan, where it became part of the occupation forces, and was located there when the Korean War began.
 It again served in combat, expanding to become the 3rd Air Rescue Group in 1952, and earning two Distinguished Unit Citations and two Korean Presidential Unit Citations during the war.
 The group was inactivated in 1957, when Air Rescue Service eliminated its groups and assigned its squadrons directly to its regional rescue centers.

 The group was organized again at Tan Son Nhut Airport in 1966 as the 3rd Aerospace Rescue and Recovery Group, to command United States Air Force rescue units engaged in the War in Vietnam.
 It participated in every campaign after 1966, winning an additional four Presidential Unit Citations, an Air Force Outstanding Unit Award with Combat "V" Device and two Vietnamese Gallantry Cross with Palm during combat in Southeast Asia.
 When the United States withdrew from Vietnam, the group moved its headquarters to Thailand and, after participating in the evacuations of Phnom Penh and Saigon, was inactivated there in 1976.